Math, Date/Time & utils (hApi unit)

 Calc_Circle_Point

-The Calc_Circle_Point function calculates the coordinates of a point on a circle given its center, radius, and degree angle.
+Calculates the coordinates of a point on a circle given its center, radius, and degree angle.

 function Calc_Circle_Point(XCenter, YCenter, Radius, Degree: Integer): TPoint;